 top of page

 Field Work is a landscape architecture practice founded by Julia Frederick in 2025, dedicated to a vision of harmony and renewal in our daily landscapes.
-In partnership with residential, institutional, and municipal clients at a range of scales, Julia's work seeks to reconnect us to the natural world and to create nourishing places for people and wildlife alike.
+In partnership with municipal, institutional, and private clients at a range of scales, Julia's work seeks to reconnect us to the natural world and to create nourishing places for people and wildlife alike.

 Design influences include the mentorship of Heather McCargo, founder of Wild Seed Project, study under renowned garden designer Piet Oudolf, and landscape architects Lauren and Stephen Stimson during Julia's time at STIMSON collective.